marmelab/ra-auth-google/packages/ra-auth-google/Readme.md

 Use `getGoogleAuthProvider` to create an [authProvider](#googleauthprovider), an [`httpClient`](#googlehttpclient), and obtain a `gsiParams` object from a single configuration object.

-The `gsiParams` can then be exposed to the children components using the `<GoogleAuthContextProvider>` wrapper.

 ```ts
 const { authProvider, httpClient, gsiParams } = getGoogleAuthProvider();
 ```

 It accepts the following parameters:

--   `client_id`: *Optional* - The Google API client ID of your application.
+- `client_id`: **Required** - The Google API client ID of your application.
 Tries to use the `GOOGLE_CLIENT_ID` environment variable if not provided.
 - `tokenStore`: *Optional* - The token store to use to store the token.
 Defaults to `localStorageTokenStore`.
 - Other parameters: *Optional* - All the other parameters are passed to the Google Identity Services library.
 See the [documentation](https://developers.google.com/identity/gsi/web/reference/js-reference?hl=en#IdConfiguration) for the full list of supported parameters.

 ```ts
 const { authProvider, httpClient, gsiParams } = getGoogleAuthProvider({